 - Atrial flutter

 - Long QT syndrome (LQTS)

 - Accessory pathway tachycardia (bypass tract tachycardia)

 - Ventricular fibrillation (VFib)

-Many arrhythmias are left untreated because they may not cause any problematic symptoms or increase the risk of developing a more dangerous arrhythmia.
+Many arrhythmias are left untreated because they may not cause problematic symptoms or increase the risk of developing more dangerous arrhythmias.

-- Devices - pacemakers and defibrillators, used to maintain a regular heartbeat, are implanted inside the body; pacemakers send electrical impulses to the heart, typically when it beats too slowly, and defibrillators detect irregular beats to deliver a shock to the heart, typically when it beats too fast
+Devices such as pacemakers and defibrillators are used to maintain regular heartbeats by being implanted inside the body.
+Pacemakers send electrical impulses to the heart, typically when it beats too slowly, and defibrillators detect irregular heartbeats and then deliver a shock, typically when the heart beats too fast.

-- Procedures - certain arrhythmias require cardiovascular surgery or a cardiac catheterization procedure, such as ablation, to stop electrical impulses from affecting the heart
+Certain arrhythmias require cardiovascular surgery or a cardiac catheterization procedure.
+These procedures, such as ablation, are employed in more serious cases, and are used to stop electrical impulses from affecting the heart.

 Read our blogs to learn about preventive care and ways you can lead a healthier lifestyle.